OPS-E2E-PPE/VBA-Docs/api/Access.TextBox.InSelection.md

 keywords: vbaac10.chm11114
 f1_keywords:
 - vbaac10.chm11114
-ms.prod: access
 api_name:
 - Access.TextBox.InSelection
 ms.assetid: 6ebb497c-00d0-a854-be22-6b034deae98a
 ms.date: 02/22/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TextBox.InSelection property (Access)

-You can use the **InSelection** property to determine or specify whether a control on a form in Design view is selected.
+Use the **InSelection** property to determine or specify whether a control on a form in Design view is selected.
 Read/write **Boolean**.

 ## Syntax